 A host is a company that owns servers (computers) where your website files are stored.
 The choice of a host should be made on factors like the quality of their servers and their position on the Internet.

 The image above was taken from a traceroute program that connected a computer in Vancouver, BC to a host called Netfirms in Ontario.
 If your target market is in Vancouver BC and you host with Netfirms, your target market would have to make 15 Internet hops to reach their server (and 15 more for the files to be sent back to them).
-Conversely, if you host with Bluehost in Utah (our recommended host), your clients will be making only 4 hops down the internet backbone to connect to them and retreive your files.
-The potential for losing data in longer routes, not to mention bandwidth traffic jams spread across an extra 20 hops coming and going, are significant factors in choosing a server by geography.
+Conversely, if your clients are in BC, we can offer them a local server based in Vancouver.

 Canadian hosts are not necessarily located in Canada